Ps-jpg/Library/README.md

-Application to perform CRUD on sqlite DB in Android.
+Android Application to perform CRUD on sqlite DB in Android.

 Book Library App Documentation